jamsch/expo-speech-recognition/README.md

 ### API: `isOnDeviceRecognitionAvailable`

-Whether the on-device speech recognition is available on the device.
+Whether on-device speech recognition is available on the device.

 ```ts
 import { isOnDeviceRecognitionAvailable } from "@jamsch/expo-speech-recognition";